lruepke/HTF_lecture/home/content/imprint/_index.en.md

 draft: false
 ---

-This website contains lecture notes for courses taught at Kiel University.
-They have been privately compiled and are privately hosted at github.com.
+This website contains privately compiled lecture notes for courses taught in the geophysics master at Kiel University.
+Responsible for the content is Lars Ruepke.

 Contact:
-Lars Rüpke
+    * Lars Ruepke
-c/o GEOMAR Helmholtz Centre for Ocean Research Kiel Wischhofstr.
+    * c/o GEOMAR Helmholtz Centre for Ocean Research Kiel
+    * Wischhofstr.
 1-3
-24148 Kiel
+    * 24148 Kiel
-Germany
+    * Germany

-Email: lruepke@geomar.de
+    * Email: lruepke@geomar.de